maxheitzman/Syntax-Parser/README.md

 - Validates source code structure based on BNF grammar rules
 - Uses a hand-written recursive descent parser
-- Detects syntax errors and reports the exact line, lexeme, and token
+- Detects syntax errors and reports the line number, lexeme, and token
-- Returns exit codes for: success, syntax error, missing input, or missing file
+- Returns proper exit codes depending on success or type of error

 ---

 ## How to Compile

-Using the provided Makefile:
+Using the Makefile:

     make